terrytangyuan/terrytangyuan.github.com/_posts/2024-03-19-open-source-ai-red-hat-our-journey-kubeflow-community.markdown

 ---
 layout:     post
-title:      "Open source AI at Red Hat: Our journey in the Kubeflow community"
+title:      "Open Source AI at Red Hat: Our Journey in the Kubeflow Community"
 subtitle:   ""
 date:       2024-03-19
 author:     "Yuan Tang"